1. Eat Those Leftovers!

 42. Learn About the Indigenous Peoples to the Places Where You Live, Work, and Pray

-- How did communities that lived here before me relate to the land and ecosystems where I live now?
+- How does this nation relate to the land and ecosystems where you live?

 - Are there any personal choices or political actions I can take to be in solidarity?